nramenta/flow/README.md

     <p>x is between 1 and 10 inclusive.</p>
     {% endif %}

-The `in` operator works with arrays:
+The `in` operator works with arrays, iterators and plain objects:

     {% if 1 in [1,2,3] %}
     1 is definitely in 1,2,3